kaist-sbml/EBPI/README.md

 # EBPI
-* Note: This source code was developed in Linux, and has been tested with Python 3.8
+* Note: This source code was developed in Linux, and has been tested in Ubuntu 20.04 with Python 3.8 and CUDA version 11.7

 ## Source